TexasEscapes.comHistoric Texas: The Past As It Is Today

 Someday, perhaps, a work crew laying cable or pipe will unearth a large set of bones near a busy Wichita Falls intersection.

-Plastering the town with handbills, the owner called on the good people of Wichita Falls to lend a hand in the execution.
+Plastering the town with handbills, the circus man called on the good people of Wichita Falls to lend a hand in the creature’s execution.
+It had been five years since local residents had broken the tedium of everyday life by lynching two bank robbers from a downtown telephone pole, so enthusiasm for the scheduled event ran high.

-Unfortunately, no one had the kind of firepower it takes to drop an elephant.
+Unfortunately, no one had the kind of firepower it would take to drop an elephant.
 The beast took on more lead than 20 coats of old paint and seemed not much worse for the wear.
-The only noticeable affect, totally understandable, was a considerable annoyance at those doing the shooting.
-The elephant lunged at its chains, but fortunately for the crowd, the iron held.
+The only noticeable effect, totally understandable, was its considerable annoyance with those doing the shooting.
+The elephant roared and lunged at its chains, but fortunately for the crowd, the iron held.

-Shotgun pellets bounced harmlessly off its thick hide as the beast roared in fear and rage.
+Shotgun pellets bounced harmlessly off its thick hide as the beast continued to cry out in fear and rage.

 The killer elephant, if indeed it was, finally died of strangulation.

-Safe at last from the possible rampage of a rogue elephant, the people of this Northwest Texas community faced another not-so-little problem: How to dispose of a dead elephant.
+Safe at last from the possible rampage of a purported man killer, the people of this Northwest Texas community faced another not-so-little problem: How to dispose of a dead elephant.

 As city officials pondered the situation, someone noticed the town scavenger in the crowd and had an idea.
-If he would bury the elephant, he could have the hide.
+He could have the hide if he would bury the elephant.

 © Mike Cox